anhsu0505/TheRoom-FP-WebGL-Game/README.md

 # Unity
-This is the repository for Unity projects and games **sketches ONLY** Junru Xu's itch.io page for developed games: https://anhsu0505.itch.io/
+This is the repository for Unity projects and games **scripts ONLY**

+Junru Xu's itch.io page for developed games: https://anhsu0505.itch.io/